Pros and Cons of Silicone Rubber

 This molecular structure is a mixed blessing in terms of silicone’s properties.

-On the one hand, this backbone of siloxane bonds gives silicone its low thermal conductivity, resulting in an extremely heat resistant and thermally stable material.
+On the one hand, this backbone of siloxane bonds gives silicone its low thermal conductivity, resulting in an extremely heat-resistant and thermally stable material.
 On the other hand, whilst stable and flexible, silicone’s chain is weak, which means it tears easily.

 Advantages of silicone rubber